mrCamilo/mapmyrun-spreedsheet/README.md

-# mapmyrun-spreedsheet
+# to-do-excel
-a script to take mapmyrun data and record times in libreoffice calc or other office suite software
+record tasks or events and import them into an excel workbook using a script